 Pack your bag with walnuts (or other nuts), raisins, popcorn, roasted chickpeas, or fruit.
 Seriously, the 5 minutes of preparation will save you from reaching for something that is not vegan.

-If you are traveling by car, packing your snacks will save you considerably in the pocketbook!
+If you are traveling by car, packing your snacks will save you considerably in your pocketbook!
 Though you can find vegan-friendly items in gas stations and rest areas, prices are outrageous!
 Plan ahead and save money.

 Tip #2 – Develop your plan of attack!